Murkguy/TheMurk/Character Creation.md

 __*If after you have taken away the rolled modifier and the result is under 0, increase it to 1.__

-- __Hit points (HP):__ These determine how much damage the character can sustain before reaching unconsciousness or death.
+- __Health (HE):__ These determine how much damage the character can sustain before reaching unconsciousness or death.
+-
+- __Strain (ST):__ These determine how much mental anguisbh the character can sustain before reaching madness or death.

 - __Magic points (MP):__ A measure of the character’s magical energy.
 Used to activate any spells the character knows.